Rimiana/Blocket_recommendation_system/README.md

 A web interface for displaying product recommendations.
 A database with relationships between users, items, categories, and bids.

+You will find comments in WBD_TASK that explains how the database is created and the test data.

 ## Data Model